Swimming For Back Pain Relief - Take The Plunge Today

 But by syncing your breathing with your strokes you are allowing your body and mind to relax under water rather than putting yourself under strain.

-I ordered Steven’s book, taught myself his version of breaststroke and have never looked back.
+I ordered Steven’s book when I was starting out, taught myself his version of breaststroke and have never looked back.

-And it has improved my swimming ability no end.
+And it's improved my swimming ability no end.

-So much so that I’m one of those people gliding effortlessly up and down the pool.
+So much so that I’m now one of those annoying people gliding effortlessly up and down the pool!

 And you could be too.